dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 ![Developer Tools -- Delete cookie](https://user-images.githubusercontent.com/2608468/40246148-875fee5a-5a7c-11e8-9728-7da89a491014.png)

 Further, if you're loading SSL certificates and trimming assemblies as part of the publish, you'll also need to update the project file for the sample.
-Please see details for how you can [support SSL certificates](https://docs.microsoft.com/en-us/dotnet/core/deploying/trim-self-contained#support-for-ssl-certificates).
+See details for how you can [support SSL certificates](https://docs.microsoft.com/en-us/dotnet/core/deploying/trim-self-contained#support-for-ssl-certificates).

 ### Windows using Linux containers